DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 His childhood friend who was said to be <span title="A bit extra on my side, I kinda felt funny about her title">shining star</span> of hope for Urza Federation.
 Then...

-"Wait, Kay, I feel human."
+"Wait, Kai, I feel human."

 While sitting on bed, Rinne turned her head over.
 In few moments, they could hear someone knocking a door.